The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: The Shadows of -Free Families

 As explained in Section~\ref{sec:sub:shadow-overview}, each $\c_i$ is free of $\h_0$.
 Hence, by Proposition~\ref{Prop:turan for cross} there exists $C_1=C_1(d,h)$ such that if $C_1 < \ell < u/C_1$, we have

-We would like now to apply Proposition~\ref{lem:Step 2 shadows} to the partition $(\c_1,\ldots,\c_n)$ of $\c$, in such a way that we will be able to apply Proposition~\ref{Prop:turan for cross} to the resulting division.
+for all $i$, where $\mu$ denotes the uniform measure on $\c \cong {{\left[u\right]}\choose{\ell}}$.
+We would like now to apply Proposition~\ref{lem:Step 2 shadows} to the partition $(\c_1,\ldots,\c_n)$ of $\c$, in such a way that we will be able to apply Proposition~\ref{Prop:turan for cross} to the resulting partition.
 To do so, we first set a constant $\tilde{C}_2$ to be $C(m,d-t+1)$ in the notations of Proposition~\ref{Prop:turan for cross} (i.e., the constant for which the proposition holds with respect to the parameters $(m,d-t+1)$), and set $C_2=\max(C_1,\tilde{C}_2)$.
 We then apply Proposition~\ref{lem:Step 2 shadows} to the partition $(\c_1,\ldots,\c_n)$ of $\c$, with the parameter

 (Note that by the choice of $C_2$ and~\eqref{Eq:Shadow-4}, we indeed have $\mu(\c_i) \leq \delta$ for all $i \in [n]$).
-This is the point at which we determine $u$ and $\ell$: we take them in such a way that $\delta < \frac{1}{2m+1}$.
-(This can clearly be done without violating the previous conditions on $u,\ell$, by taking $u,\ell$ to be sufficiently large as function of $d,h,t$).
+This is the point at which we determine $C$: we choose it in such a way that for any $C<\ell<u/C$, we have $\delta < \frac{1}{2m+1}$.
+(This can clearly be done without violating the previous conditions, by taking $C$ to be sufficiently large as function of $d,h,t$).